DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/020 All-Day Appointments.md

         allDay: true
     }];

-[note]If you set the optional [endDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDate) field to a date after the start date, the appointment will last for more than one whole days.
+[note]If you set the optional [endDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDate) field to a date after the start date, the appointment will last for more than one whole day.

-If your appointment data objects already have a field that acts as **allDay**, specify it in the [allDayExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#allDayExpr) option of the **Scheduler**:
+If your data objects already have a field that performs the functions of **allDay**, specify its name in the [allDayExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#allDayExpr) option of the **Scheduler**

 ---
 ##### jQuery